AriFordsham/GHCWiki/pattern-synonyms.md

 ```

-The first part as is before and describes the expansion of the synonym in patterns, whereas the second describes the expansion in expressions.
+The first part as is before and describes the expansion of the synonym in patterns.
+The second part describes the expansion in expressions.

 ```wiki
    fac 0 = 0